billkenney/update_max3_plus3/readme.md

 if you want to revert for some reason, you can follow these steps to revert to the stock image and flash the mcus with the old software: https://github.com/billkenney/update_max3_plus3/blob/main/revert.md

-qidi has released some patch files, which, as far as i can tell, only allow you to see the thumbnails on the screen (which never really worked for me anyways). other people have said the patch files cause problems, so i would recommend skipping steps 11-12
+qidi has released some patch files, which, as far as i can tell, only allow you to see the thumbnails on the screen (which never really worked for me anyways). its possible it could also fix the wifi menu on the touch screen? other people have said the patch files cause problems, so i would recommend skipping steps 11-12

-if you're unable to add wifi connections on the screen, you can run `sudo nmtui` to use the network-manager service to create or manage network connections. the default user is 'mks' and password (for ssh and sudo) is 'makerbase'
+the default user is 'mks' and password (for ssh and sudo) is 'makerbase'

 1. write this image to your emmc: https://github.com/billkenney/update_max3_plus3/releases/download/qidi_update/qidi_update.img.7z